e-conomic/studylab-sessions/README.md

 * Add a Java class with two empty methods to the file on Computer 2 and push
 * Notice that the file is not automatically updated on Computer 1
 * Pull changes on Computer 1
-* Add some code in the first method on Computer 1
+* Add some code in the first method on Computer 1 and push
+* Add some code in the second method on Computer 2 and push
+  * Cannot push - pull before push and see that changes has been merged
+* Pull changes on Computer 1
+* Change something in the first method on Computer 1 and push
+* Change something in the first method on Computer 2 and push
+  * Cannot push - pull before push and see merge conflict
-* ...
+* Resolve merge conflict

 ### Workshop